Overseas mom, you are doing better than you think.

 A roller coaster of highs and lows.
 Emotions that you can’t name.

-Feeling alone and unknown.
+Feeling alone and unusable.

 Going slightly bonkers from the constant donkey, sheep, turkey, frog, bird, bug noises going on around you.